hubbado/hubbado-policy/README.md

 2. A predicate method (e.g., `edit?`) that returns a boolean
 3. An underlying implementation method

-**Important**: The policy methods support using `return` statements within the block.
+The policy methods support using `return` statements within the block.
 If a policy method returns `nil` or doesn't explicitly return a `permitted` or `denied` result, it will automatically default to a generic `denied` result.
 This simplifies policy implementations by not requiring explicit denials for all paths.

 ```ruby
 define_policy :publish do